 Here, we will enter the new format for the phone number.
 Here we have separated the country code with brackets and divided half of the numbers with “-“ in 3 parts and click on OK as shown below.

 As we can see below, the format which we have set in Format Cells for phone numbers, it is now reflecting on the selected data.

 Once our format is set, we can use it anywhere when we see phone numbers need to be formatted.

 To check whether our newly created format of phone numbers is actually visible in format cells or not, do right anywhere on the sheet and select Format Cells options from the bottom of the menu.
-After that same window of Format cells will appear.
-Go to Number tab and select Custom option.
+After that same window of Format, cells will appear.
+Go to the Number tab and select the Custom option.
 Scroll down to look for our newly created format.

-By this, we can create different types of phone number formats and use it as per our requirement.
+By this, we can create different types of phone number formats and use them as per our requirement.

 Pros of Format Phone Numbers In Excel

-For a large phone number data, it becomes very easy to understand the country code and actual phone number, if data is properly structured.
+It becomes very easy for a large phone number data to understand the country code and actual phone number if data is properly structured.
 We can categorize and segregate the different country phone numbers by their country code.